-[1] My first thanks go to the many current and former graduate students with whom I have had the pleasure of working during my time at Cornell.
-Special thanks to those who contributed to the ongoing study of graduate student writing and teaching which provided the material at the heart of this article.
+My first thanks go to the many current and former graduate students with whom I have had the pleasure of working during my time at Cornell.
+Special thanks to those who contributed to the ongoing study of graduate student writing and teaching, which provided material for this article.
+Thanks to the editors of this collection, and the other contributors, for enriching this chapter over the course of its production.
 Thanks to Davydd Greenwood and Nerissa Russell for sharing results -both the summary report and some of the survey data-from the self-study conducted by Cornell's Department of Anthropology.
 Thanks to my colleagues at the Knight Institute for providing a supportive and engaging place to work, teach, and write.
 It's been a particular honor to collaborate with colleagues in our graduate training programs: this work has provided some of my greatest learning and teaching opportunities.
 Thanks to David Faulkner and Paul Sawyer who read portions of this essay in progress.
 Thanks, as always, to Deborah Starr, who is my closest colleague and friend, in addition to being my wife.